Another Hanukkah Miracle: The Gaps Between Consecutive Christmas-in-Hanukkah Years is ALWAYS a Fibonacci Number!

 Jane Legrange, the beloved wife of my beloved master, commented this last Christmas Eve that it is so nice to be able to light a {\it menorah} (or {\it chanukiah}) at the same time as the (Christian) {\it goyim} sitting next to their Christmas trees, and she asked her husband, who asked me, how special is that coincidence?
-Using the Maple package